iblind/notes-ubiq/hci.md

 UCD can be taken to even greater extremes beyond what we've covered:

-- Participatory design: all stakeholders, including hte users, are involved as part of the design team, working on the platform.
+- Participatory design: all stakeholders, including the users, are involved as part of the design team, working on the platform.
 Thus, the user perspective is omnipresent throughout the design process.
 There's still a danger, however: that single user is not ALL users, so we shouldn't overrepresent their view.

 - Action research: this addresses an immediate problem and researches it by trying to simultaneously solve it.
 Data gathered on the success of the approach is used to inform the problem, and future approaches.
 Like participatory design, action research is undertaken by the actual users.
 A teacher may try a new activity in his classroom and reflecting on the results.